 2.8 We may process information contained in or relating to any communication that you send to us, including any chatbot dialogue (“correspondence data“).
 The correspondence data may include the communication content and metadata associated with the communication.
 Our website will generate the metadata associated with communications made using the website contact forms.
-The correspondence data may be processed for the purposes of communicating with you and record-keeping.
+The correspondence data may be processed for the purposes of communicating with you, providing support services and record-keeping.
 The legal basis for this processing is our legitimate interests, namely the proper administration of our website and business and communications with users.

 2.9 We may process any of your personal data identified in the other provisions of this policy where necessary for the establishment, exercise or defence of legal claims, whether in court proceedings or in an administrative or out-of-court procedure.
 The legal basis for this processing is our legitimate interests, namely the protection and assertion of our legal rights, your legal rights and the legal rights of others.